 Must-do: Make a wish by offering the Chadar or the decorated shawl to the deity/tomb at the Dargah Sharif.
 Must eats: while the street food and the never-ending list of non-veg dishes are to die for in the month of Ramadan, Kadi Kachori and Soan-Halwa are an all-season recommendations.
 Must buys: variety of prayer caps and incense.

 After visiting Majuli in Assam, we were heading towards Ziro in Arunachal Pradesh.
 This small township is popular for its’ native Apathani tribes and the annual music festival that it hosts just before their harvest season.
 Since, we were going there around late October, we missed the music festival.
 But nevertheless, and we wished to meet the beautiful Apathani people from Ziro.
 Before I take you through this journey, it is required to know that Ziro is the name of an entire area.
-It is a valley located in the Lower Subansiri district and surrounded with mountains 360deg.
+It is a valley located in the Lower Subansiri district and surrounded with mountains 360 degrees.
 If you are planning a trip there, this post can be helpful for you to plan your own ‘Ziro music festival itinerary’.

-After a long and tedious drive up the hill, we had finally reached the top of Ziro valley.
-We were in our shorts and loafers shivering with cold at a temperature of 2 deg C. When we reached Hapoli at 12.30.a.m.
-There, we met the caretaker of the homestay we had booked who had come down to pick us to his home located in Siiro, a further drive up.
+The Details: We were in our shorts and loafers shivering with cold at a temperature of 2 deg C. when we arrived the top of Ziro valley at 12.30.a.m.
+At Hapoli market, we met the caretaker of the home stay we had booked who had come down to pick us to his home located in Siiro, a further drive up.
 After reaching his place, I couldn’t help but jump into the cozy bed that was set up in this traditional house with bamboo interiors and wrapped myself with the warm fluffy blankets.
-I crashed!
+I passed out almost immediately!

 The next morning was an interesting day.
 We visited the fish farm at Tarin.
-The Ngihi variety of fish is cultured in tanks that are placed well amid the pine trees in a beautiful location that you reach after a very scenic drive.
-Ziro is the only place in India where this species of high altitude fishes are grown and that too as an inter-crop in paddy fields.
-That means the fishes grow in the same marsh as the paddy thereby mutually supporting each other.
-September would be the ideal month to see the green aquaculture farms that sets a beautiful backdrop for the popular Ziro music festival in this hill station.
+The Ngihi variety of fish is cultured in tanks located amid the pine trees in a beautiful location that you reach after a very scenic drive.
+Ziro is the only place in India where this species of high altitude fishes are reared and that too as an inter-crop in paddy fields.
+September would be an ideal month to see these aquaculture farms that set a beautiful green backdrop for the popular Ziro music festival.

-I must say that there are no roads in Ziro and you just randomly drive.
-So we drove amid some scenic stretches and parked our car at the end of an eddy path.
-From there, we trekked up a small path inside the Kardo hills to reach the Sri Siddeshwar Nath Temple.
+I must say that there are no roads in Ziro and one has to just randomly drive.
+So, we drove amid some scenic stretches and parked our car at the end of an eddy path.
+From there, we trekked up a small path inside the Kardo hills to reach the Sri Siddheshwar Nath Temple.
 Lord Shiva is believed to be residing here with his entire family in the form of a 20+ feet high self-manifested idol.
-We were introduced to Lord Shiva, Parvathi, Karthikeyan, Ganesha and even his little mouse in this remote location filled with just silence and the smell of burning incense.
-We walked a little further which happens to be the only place in India where kiwi fruits are grown.
-This fact came as a rather surprise to us who are so used to seeing the New-zealand seal on kiwi packs almost always.
-I picked up a kilo of these home-grown fruits at the price of what I would generally pay for one fruit at the supermarkets.
+We were introduced to Lord Shiva, Parvathi, Karthikeyan, Ganesh and even his little mouse in this remote location filled with just silence and the smell of burning incense.
+We walked a little further which we were told to be the only place in India where kiwi fruits are grown.
+This fact came as a rather surprise to us who are so used to seeing the New-Zealand seal on kiwi packs bought in the Indian markets.
+I picked up a kilo of these home-grown fruits at the price of what I would generally pay for one fruit at the supermarkets in Bengaluru.

 We then, wandered around the Hapoli market which was altogether an experience in itself!
 Clothes, shoes, thermals, utensils, vegetables (that are mostly local), local sweets and confectionaries – everything was sold under the same roof.
-Bunches of bhoot-Jhalokias (the hottest chillies in the world) were sold in abundance.
+Bunches of bhoot-Jhalokias (the hottest chilies in the world) were sold in abundance.
 And then we reached this section of the market where we went berserk… Trust me!
 Rats, moths, honeybee larvae, silkworms, roaches were all there- up for sale.
 Rats were fancy.
 These rodents were sold in their farm fresh or dried & seasoned form.
-A dozen of them tied by their tails were handed over to the person next to me as if the tattooed shopkeeper was giving him a bunch of litchis.
-Although I couldn’t gather enough courage to try these rodents, I carried a handful of silkworms to be cooked back at the homestay for dinner.
+A dozen of them tied by their tails were handed over to the person next to me as if the vendor was giving him a bunch of litchis.
+However, I decided not to get too adventurous in trying any of these local delicacies.

 From there, we drove to Putu (Hill-top) to catch the sunset.
 This is the top-most point in Ziro and you can see the entire town and the surrounding hills from here.
 The Ziro airport runway cuts right through the several Apathani tribal hamlets that lay scattered all over as seen from the top.
 We stayed there for some time enjoying the 360deg view and the cool breeze before heading back to Siiro.

 We requested our homestay caretaker to serve us some local and traditional meal for the night.
 So, he enquired us if we would like to visit an Apathani tribal home over for dinner.
 What better than eating with an Apathani family in the land of the Apathanis!
 Without a second thought, we all jumped up and said “YES” in unison!
 We drove past several bamboo groves, pine forests and finally alighted at Hong village- A village full of the Apathani inhabitants.
 It was a sudden shift in the environment with almost all structures being only of bamboo.
 We were greeted at the village entrance by the carols and guitars at the church (That also was a traditional Apathani bamboo structure with fireplace in the center of the room).
 Although we couldn’t understand the lyrics, we were still lost in the magic of the native music.
 We waited there until the mass was over and visited the family that was waiting for our visit.

-Must do: Stay with an Apathani family, enjoy the Ziro music festival, spot a Mithun (a cattle breed endemic to this region), shop groceries at the Hapoli market Must see: The aquaculture in paddy fields.
+Key Notes: Must do: Stay with an Apathani family, enjoy the Ziro music festival, spot a Mithun (a cattle breed endemic to this region), and shop groceries at the Hapoli market Must see: The aquaculture in paddy fields.

 With a short break from work, I have decided to just relax in the comforts of my home and slumber..
 Meanwhile, over the last few days I have been digging out all the old and long forgotten music CDs stocked up in my cupboard..
 Like the saying goes, ‘Old is Gold’.
 Old music makes me feel so good and relaxes my worked up senses..
 Iron Maiden, Metallica, Dream Theater, Linkin Park, Aerosmith etc. etc..
 You call them masterpieces, classics of rock or whatever- They NEVER cease to soothe the metal head in me.